“My child gets 10/10 on their spelling tests but then forgets their spellings when free writing.”

 * * *

 Hema Desai is the Director of Connect: Literacy, Speech and Language Services.
-She has had over 20 years of experience working as a Speech and Language Therapist and is also a qualified Specialist Teacher, trained in the Sounds-Write program.
+She has had over 20 years of experience working as a Speech and Language Therapist and is also a qualified specialist teacher, trained in the Sounds-Write programme.
 Hema is passionate about supporting students to develop their literacy skills.